foundry-vtt-community/wiki.js/setup/Ubuntu-VM.md

 ### Installing node.js and it's Package Manager

-This guide is for linux, sinde all cheaper hosts on the internet are running Linux, so there's that.
+This guide is for linux, since all cheaper hosts on the internet are running Linux, so there's that.
 I will be using Ubuntu, if you are using a different Linux distribution, your commands and packages might differ.

 ```
-curl -sL https://deb.nodesource.com/setup_13.x | sudo -E bash -
+curl -sL https://deb.nodesource.com/setup_14.x | sudo -E bash -
 sudo apt-get install -y nodejs
 ```

 This installs both nodejs and the node package manager npm.
-Check both with `node --version` and `npm --version`, at this time of writing node.js is at version 13.10.1 and npm at version 6.13.7.
+Check both with `node --version` and `npm --version`, at this time of writing node.js is at version 14.15.1 and npm at version 6.14.9.

 ### Install the Reverse Proxy and the Unzip Utility